Discover the paths in Scouting in Michigan for boys and girls ages 5-20.

 You have successfully joined our subscriber list.

-Don’t live in the Lower Peninsula of Michigan but want more information about Scouting in your area?
-Visit BEASCOUT.ORG to find out more and to find a group near you.
+Don’t live in Michigan but want more information about Scouting in your area?

-© Copyright 2024 by Michigan Crossroads Council | Scouting America
+© Copyright 2026 by Michigan Crossroads Council | Scouting America